zoeyzuo-se/vsc-apim-policy-combiner/README.md

 ## 📦 Features
 The extension provides two commands:

-1. Extract Policies - Extracts inline policies and policy sets from XML files in a directory and generates .csx files for each policy.
+1. Extract Policies - Extract inline policies and policy sets from `xml` files in a directory and generates `csx` files for each policy.

-2. Combine Policies - Combines the extracted .csx files from subdirectories of a given directory into a single .csx file.
+2. Combine Policies - Combine the extracted `csx` files from subdirectories of a given directory into a single `xml` file.

 ## 📝 Usage
 ### Using the Right-Click Menu